neilbrown/edlib/README.md

 structure can be embedded is some other data structure which contains context for the command.
 This context might be read-only, to refine the behaviour of the command, or read/write to provide storage for the command to use.
-For example, the call-back commands described earlier are normally embedded in a data structure that can store the extra values to return.
+For example, the call-back commands mentioned earlier are normally embedded in a data structure that can store the extra values to return.

-Apart from the return value of zero which indicates “command not understood”, a command can return a positive result on success or a negative result indicating lack of success.
+Apart from the return value of zero (Efallthrough) which indicates “command not understood”, a command can return a positive result on success or a negative result indicating lack of success.
 Known error codes include:

 - Enoarg : missing argument
 - Einval : something is wrong with the context of the request